URJCMakerGroup/MakerWorkbench_Documentation/README.md

   <details>
     <summary>Assembly</summary>
-    Select the part you like and a new place.
+    Select the part you want to move and the place to assembly.
   </details>

   ---